tonyb486/tonybox.net/content/posts/ecb-penguin/index.md

 ogimage: https://tonybox.net/posts/ecb-penguin/tux-enc.png
 ---

-<small>**To get it out of the way**: don't roll your own crypto, and don't use ECB mode if you somehow find yourself in the unenviable position of having to roll your own crypto unless you really *really* know what you're doing.
+<small>**Quick Warning**: don't roll your own crypto, and don't use ECB mode unless you *really* know what you're doing.
 The example below illustrates some interesting properties of AES in ECB mode, but shouldn't be taken to minimize the risk of using a mode like ECB.</small>

 # Encrypting a Penguin